GregZiel/ZeroClient/.ai/02_mvp_prd_v2.md

 ### US-008: Basic Cache Management

-As a user, I want the system to cache data so I can continue monitoring when my connection is unstable.
+As a user, I want the system to automatically cache data so I can continue monitoring when my connection is unstable.

 Acceptance Criteria:

-- The system automatically caches all essential data for offline access
+- The system automatically caches essential data for offline access
-- Users can manually trigger a cache refresh
-- The interface indicates when displaying cached data vs. live data
+- The interface clearly indicates when displaying cached data vs. live data
 - The system automatically attempts to update cached data when connectivity returns
+- Cached data remains available during connectivity interruptions

 ### US-009: Manual Cache Control